marinaglancy/moodle-tool_behatui/README.md

 Please note:
 You must be logged in as admin in order to change theme, repeat in themes and change frontpage display.
-You don't have to be admin to save a screenshot.
+You don't have to be admin to save a screenshot, change browser size and/or change language.

+You can only use single-line commands inside "Repeat in themes".